COVID-19 Information

 • Understand the needs of clients in order to create relevant financial goals that are specific, measurable, actionable, realistic and time-sensitive

-• Examine other countries, businesses and individuals to observe how they tackle the problem of scarce resources in order to satisfy needs and wants
+• Examine other countries, businesses and individuals to observe how they tackle the problem of scarce resources to satisfy needs and wants

 • Efficiently use industry-standard money management software to perform transactions, keep track of sales and expenses and create financial reports.